josdejong/jsoneditor/README.md

 ### Build

-The code of the JSON Editor is located in the folder `src`.
+The code of the JSON Editor is located in the folder `./src`.
 To build
 jsoneditor:

 - Install dependencies:

       npm install

-- Build Ace editor:

-      cd node_modules/ace
-      npm install
-      node ./Makefile.dryice.js -m
-      cd ../..

-  This generates the ace editor files in the folder `node_modules/ace/build`.

 - Build JSON Editor:

       npm run build

-  This will generate the files `jsoneditor.js`, `jsoneditor.css`, and minified versions in the root of the project.
+  This will generate the files `./jsoneditor.js`, `./jsoneditor.css`, and
+  minified versions in the root of the project.

+- To rebuild the assets (not necessary):

+      npm run build-assets

+  This will build Ace editor, and then generates necessary ace editor files in the folder `./asset/ace`, and jsonlint in the folder `./asset/jsonlint`.